simoneSantoni/net-analysis-smm638/midTermProject/README.md

- This mid-term project is a great opportunity for you to create a literature review workflow that you can redeploy in the context of the ARP or in you future job.
+ This mid-term project is a great opportunity for you to create a literature review workflow that you can redeploy in the context of the ARP, final course project, or in you future job.

 Deliverables